… to learn the photographic vocabulary "Glossary of Photography"

 - VR – Vibration Reduction – the stabilization device of Nikon lenses

 - WB auto – White Balance Auto or White Balance – automatic white balance adjustment.
 The camera will automatically choose the colorimetry to be taken according to the source of light.
-[Click here to read the full article about white balance.]
+[Click here in order to read the full article about white balance]

-- White balance – the colour balance on a digital camera, allows to adjust the temperature of the colours according to the ambient lighting.
-[Click here to read the full article about white balance.]
+- White balance – the colour balance on a digital camera, basically allows to adjust the temperature of the colours according to the ambient lighting.

 - Wide angle – a lens that has a wide viewing angle and very short focal length